 In writing the conclusions, undertake a critical evaluation of the project scope, planned outcomes, products produced and of your management of the overall process.
 One approach to this is to try to write down what advice you would wish to pass on to a future student undertaking a similar project.

-In presenting your suggestions for future work you have an opportunity to express your views on a broad spectrum of issues such as, but not limited to, improvements to the existing system; increasing functionality; integration within other systems etc.
+In presenting your suggestions for future work you have an opportunity to express your views on a broad spectrum of issues such as, but not limited to, improvements to the existing system; increasing functionality; integration within other systems, etc.

 Where a shortcoming has been identified you can also suggest how it could be avoided and offer reasoned approximations as to the additional time or resources that would be required to resolve the issue.